ENTERTAINMENT CONNECTION MENTOR APPRENTICESHIP PROGRAM TUITIONS ACCOMMODATE PRESIDENT OBAMA’S EDUCATION BILL

-Founded in 1984, the Film Connection has provided mentor extern programs for the film, radio, television and the music recording industries in more than 100 U.S. cities in all 50 states.
+Founded in 1984, the Film Connection has provided mentor extern programs for the film, radio, television and the film recording industries in more than 100 U.S. cities in all 50 states.
 The programs, where graduates find their dream careers, provide the entertainment industry with apprentices and entry level employees.
 More than 6,000 students have graduated from Entertainment Career Connection programs, creating a vast alumni network worldwide.

-Entertainment Career Connection has a reputation for having the finest radio, recording, music production and acting programs in the entertainment media industry.
+Entertainment Career Connection has a reputation for having the finest radio, recording, film production and acting programs in the entertainment media industry.
 Unlike any other schools, students learn by doing from successful mentors in real world situations including active recording studio sessions, on real film sets and at actual on air radio stations as opposed to simulated classrooms where the pressures of client interaction and real deadlines do not exist.